The Arctic Council

 The Arctic in a changing climate

 The changes occurring in the Arctic have various impacts on the people who live in the region.
-Arctic communities are already contending with challenges as a result of climate change.
+Arctic communities, in particular indigenous communities, are already contending with challenges as a result of climate change.
 There is a clear need for measures that can enhance adaptability and facilitate the green transition.
 At the same time, the Arctic offers opportunities for sustainable economic development that can provide benefits for local communities as well as opportunities for innovation that will have positive spin-off effects far beyond the region’s geographical boundaries.